juanfernandes/juanfernandes-uk/src/notes/weeknotes-13.md

   - contract front-end developer
   - GOVUK prototype kit
   - department for education
-postImage: "/v1579162295/og.jpg"
-date: 2019-05-06T08:34:06.816Z
+date: 2019-05-06T08:34:06Z
-tags:
-  - notes
 ---
 This week started the handover process to my replacement at the Department for Education, as well as making a lot more progress to the prototype.
-Got a new contract lined up to start pretty much as soon as I finish my current one, which is a first and I have finally made nsome time to work on my own website.
+Got a new contract lined up to start pretty much as soon as I finish my current one, which is a first and I have finally made nsome time to work on my own website.{.lead}

 ## Work
 Had a phone interview for a job I originally applied for some time in March.
 I hadn't heard back so just assumed they didn't want to see me, I then worked at Hoseasons and then the Department for Education - the recruiter was in touch last week to say they were still looking to hire but had delayed the hiring process until now.